CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 const Greeting = ({ name }) => <div>Hello {name}</div>
 ```

 So why don't we always use functional components?
-They can only return some JSX (with injected props if there are some).
-They cannot hold state or have lifecycle methods (which we'll look at next week).
+Because they can only return JSX (and inject props if there are some).
+Additionally they cannot hold state or have lifecycle methods (which we'll look at next week).

 In real world applications, the things we want to remember in state follow the "business logic" required by our users.
 So for example the number of bookings in the exercise above increases when you add a booking.
 To help us cleanly split up code that performs business logic from code that shows the user interface we split components into "presentational" and "connected" or "logical" components.